Frequently Asked Questions

 Q: What method do you use for cleaning?

 A: The method we use for cleaning is hot water extraction, commonly referred to as steam cleaning or hot water extraction.
 Soft water and a specially formulated cleaning solution are injected deep within the carpet fibers.
 Then, a powerful suction extracts deep-down dirt, allergens, cleaning solution and 95% of the moisture.
-It’s the cleaning method most recommended by carpet manufacturers.
+It’s the cleaning method most recommend by carpet manufacturers.

 Q: Do I need to vacuum before the crew arrives?

 A: A light vacuuming in the traffic areas is recommended but not required.
 If needed, the crew can vacuum the area to be cleaned.
 Also, the equipment is vacuuming the entire time we are cleaning.

 A: Yes.
 There is no charge to move furniture.
 We are professionally trained to move your furniture.
 After the cleaning is completed, we will return it to its rightful place on protective padding as needed.
 We do suggest you remove items off your furniture, like electronics, plants, lamps, and other small items.
 We will move most furniture that can safely move.
 There are several items we will not move, including pianos, electronics, china cabinets, beds, dressers with mirrors, pool tables, etc.

 Q: How long will it take for my carpet to dry?